 Syndra is actually quite tough in lane.
 For this match-up I recommend rushing Mercury's Treads because it counters her magic damage, high CC, and makes it so much easier to dodge her Dark Sphere, which is almost all of her poke damage.

-I personally think that Yasuo is THE hardest lane for Twisted Fate.
+I personally think that Yasuo is one of the hardest lanes for Twisted Fate.
 His Wind Wall literally invalidates Twisted Fate's entire kit, and his extreme mobility is just too much.
-I suggest you ban him over Fizz since he is tougher and more popular.
-In any tough AD match-up, I build Seeker's Armguard before Rod of Ages because it has a lesser known stacking passive and makes laning less brutal, while only slightly setting you back.
+In any difficult AD match-up, I build Seeker's Armguard before Everfrost because it has a lesser known stacking passive and makes laning less brutal, while only slightly setting you back.
 However, Everfrost is quite powerful in peeling Yasuo because his Wind Wall does not block its Glaciate active.

 Hitting level 6 before Zed is the difference between an early death and a solid rotation.
 One thing to note is that Zed's Razor Shuriken does less damage to subsequent units hit, so make sure to always stand behind your wave.
 Also, always try to bait his Death Mark before throwing aGold Card.
 Once you have Stopwatch or Zhonya's Hourglass, you'll have a lot of the pressure taken off of you.